Optimizing Efficiency and Communication in Slack through AI-Driven Channel Summarization and Notification Management.

 What Challenges Are Slack Users Facing?

-Their experiences revealed recurring friction points: information overload, unclear priorities, and difficulty staying focused in fast-moving channels.
+Their experiences revealed consistent friction points: information overload, unclear priorities, and difficulty maintaining focus in fast-moving channels.
+These insights pointed to clear opportunities to reduce noise, enable smarter prioritization, and make Slack more manageable in day-to-day work.

 "Struggles to locate specific names or message titles in long, fast-moving conversation threads."